 - Period: A charge documented from period heraldry, usually from actual usage or from a grant or a roll.
 Charges from period tracts fall into this category as well.

 - Accepted: Not found in period heraldry (at least not yet), but accepted for Society use, probably from evidence as a period artifact or the like.
+Though be careful: an Accepted charge could simply be a charge only registered many years ago, which hasn’t yet been Disallowed.

 - SFPP: A Step From Period Practice.
 Not documented to period, as a charge or anything else; its use is discouraged but still permitted.